anthonydiiorio/Blog/content/posts/ergodox-review/index.md

 - Good lighting so you can see the small components and polarity of the diodes
 - Multimeter for troubleshooting

 For my build, I used a Hakko FX888D which I reviewed a while back on my channel.
-It's a pretty fantastic digitally controlled soldering station that is reasonably priced  at ~$90 [Amazon](http://http://www.amazon.com/gp/product/B00AWUFVY8?ie=UTF8&camp=213733&creative=393185&creativeASIN=B00AWUFVY8&linkCode=shr&tag=ttzl-20&linkId=DXH2PXUJLQRKAGMD&qid=1407337032&sr=8-1&keywords=fx888d)
+It's a pretty fantastic digitally controlled soldering station that is reasonably priced.

 {{< rawhtml >}}
 <iframe width="100%" height="404" src="https://www.youtube.com/embed/Nd1WJ3NZIMI" frameborder="0" allowfullscreen></iframe>